 Oh, thank you.

-Well how do you like that album afterwards ?
+Well, how do you like that album afterward?

 Those are good records.
-It’s difficult to talk about, I don’t want to sound like some rock star, you know.
-Oh yes, they are very good, yes, I’m fucking great ain’t I?
-No, no, they are great records they have their place along with Slayer and everything else and I’m proud to say I have participated in that.
+It’s difficult to talk about, and I don’t want to sound like some rock star, you know.
+Oh yes, they are very good, yes, I’m fucking great, ain’t I?
+No, no, they are great records; they have their place along with Slayer and everything else, and I’m proud to say I have participated in that.

-Some years ago Anthrax re-recorded new version of these songs of FISTFUL OF METAL like “Deathrider” etc, how do you like those versions ?
+Some years ago, Anthrax re-recorded a new version of these songs of FISTFUL OF METAL like “Deathrider,” etc. How do you like those versions?

 RAVENOUS – A CORPSE IS FOREVER

 Not really much.
 You know, the next Marilyn Death Fest: Brutal Truth is going to be there, Abscess is going to be there.
-So I called up Chris, and said, “Well, I’m going to be there, you guys are going to be there.
+So I called up Chris and said, “Well, I’m going to be there, you guys are going to be there.
 What do you think?
 Want to call Killjoy ?”
-And he goes, sounds like a cool idea, but let me ask the other guys first.
+And he goes; it sounds like a cool idea, but let me ask the other guys first.
 And he went to Abscess rehearsal and said do you guys want to play with The Ravenous too?
-And they went nah, it’s kind of a pain in the ass, let’s just play one show.
-So you have to blame the Abscess guys, they’re very lazy.
+And they went, Nah, it’s kind of a pain in the ass; let’s just play one show.
+So you have to blame the Abscess guys; they’re very lazy.